cajal/djutils/README.md

     """
 ```

-In addition, `djutils` provides a common table designs that are useful for creating composable and row-oriented pipelines that depend on abstractions, not concretions.
+In addition, `djutils` provides table designs that are useful for creating composable and row-oriented pipelines that depend on abstractions, not concretions.

 ```python
 @schema.link